 - 3% did not have an answer to the question or answered with something other than numerical data.

 We also asked marketers to share their investments of time within their first month of working on ads, by selecting one of 6 set responses ranging from 1 day to the entire month (“all their time”).

-The majority of marketers (70%) reported that they spent 1 week or less working on ads.
+The majority of marketers (70%) reported that they spent one week or less working on ads.

-3% of respondents spent only one day on ads, and 8% of respondents spent “all their time” on ads, showing great variety in time investments in between.
+In the survey, 3% of respondents spent only one day on ads, and 8% of respondents spent all their time on ads, showing great variety in time investments in between.

 Most respondents set a longer initial testing period

 The majority of our respondents (87%) defined a set testing period to gauge their ads’ efficacy.

 About 41% of the marketers used a two to three month testing period (the most popular response), and 33% tested their ads for one month.
 Longer testing periods of at least a month were preferred, and only 13% did not have any set period for testing.